ParallelMaths/parallel/pages/11-11-hanging-a-picture.md

 @[youtube](VmWVXOIQblM?end=266&rel=0) _(If you have problems watching the video, right click to open it in a new window)_

 ::: problem id=1_1 marks=2
-__1.1__ According to the video, why have numbers been banned historically?
+__1.1__ According to the video, what reasons have been given throughout history for banning numbers?

 * [ ] Because numbers can encode just about any information.
 * [ ] Because the existence of some numbers was perceived as a threat to the notion of a perfect universe.